 For women with overly large breasts, day-to-day life can be a challenge.
 Back and shoulder pain, difficulty exercising, and trouble finding appropriate clothing cause many Long Island women to seek breast reduction surgery.
 A breast reduction is an excellent option for women who struggle with oversized, pendulous breasts.
 And because overly large breasts can cause medical problems, the procedure is often covered, at least in part, by insurance.

-If you're seeking a breast reduction on Long Island or in New York City, request a consultation online, or call our office directly at (631) 424-3600 to schedule an appointment with Dr. James Romanelli or Dr. David Pincus.
+If you're seeking a breast reduction on Long Island or in New York City, request a consultation online, or call our office directly at (631) 424-3600 to schedule an appointment with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev.

 Before & After Photos